By using this site, you agree to the Privacy Policy and Terms of Use.

 DHA (Docosahexaenoic Acid)

-DHA is an omega-3 fatty acid that plays a vital role in your puppy’s brain and eye development.
-Puppies whose mothers received adequate DHA during pregnancy, and who continue to receive it through their diet, show improved trainability, better problem-solving abilities, and enhanced visual development.
-Quality puppy foods often include fish oil or fish meal as a natural source of DHA.
+DHA is an omega-3 fatty acid that plays a very important role in your puppy’s brain and eye development.
+Puppies whose mothers received adequate DHA during pregnancy, and puppies that continue to receive DHA from their diet, may experience better trainability, better problem-solving abilities, and improved visual development.

 Vitamins and Minerals